opentok/OpenTok-PHP-SDK/README.md

 ## Working with Archives

-**Important:** You can only archive sessions that use the OpenTok Media Router (sessions with the media mode set to routed).
+You can only archive sessions that use the OpenTok Media Router (sessions with the media mode set to routed).

 You can start the recording of an OpenTok Session using the `startArchive($sessionId, $name)` method